lingmann/dcos/docs/package_concepts.md

 # Package concepts

 *Package Name*: The name which other packages will know this package by, used so that.
 Package names must be valid linux folder names, are case insensitive / always lower case.
-Valid characters are [a-zA-Z@._+-].
-They may not contain ':', and may not start with a hyphen or a dot.
+Valid characters are [a-zA-Z0-9@._+-].
+They may not start with a hyphen or a dot.

-*Package ID*: `package-name:foobar` Combination package name + arbitrary other information (likely some sort of version indicator).
-The packaging system just cares that it can extract the package name from a package id, as well as can fetch the package from
+*Package ID*: `name-id` Combination package name + arbitrary other information (likely some sort of version indicator).
+The packaging system just cares that it can extract the package name from a package id, as well as can fetch the package from.
+The package id may not contain a '-'.
+Valid characters are [a-zA-Z0-9@._+-]

 ## Install directories